Batch search documents

 Example: "fox quick"~5 (this query will catch "quick brown fox", "quick brown car thin fox" or even "quick brown car thin blue tree fox"

-Get your results
+Explore your results

-Relaunch your batch search
+Relaunch a batch search (optional)

 Failures in batch searches can be due to several causes.